Fall 2009 CS 6v81 - 001

 Course Description :

 This graduate class focuses on the both theoretical foundations and programming techniques involved in computer animation.
 Algorithms and approaches for both character animation and physically based animation will be covered.
-Particular subjects may include skeletons, skinning, keyframing, facial animation, inverse kinematics, locomotion, motion capture, video game animation, particle systems, rigid bodies, clothing, hair, and other techniques.
+Particular subjects may include skeletons, skinning, keyframing, facial animation, inverse kinematics, locomotion, motion capture, video game animation, particle systems, rigid bodies, clothing, and other techniques.

 Textbooks :